v6d-io/v6d/CONTRIBUTING.rst

 Documentation
 -------------

 Documentation is generated using Doxygen and sphinx.
-Users can build vineyard's documentation in the build directory using:
+Users can build vineyard's documentation in the :code:`docs/` directory using:

 .. code:: bash

-      cd build
+    cd docs/
-      make vineyard_doc
+    make html

 The HTML documentation will be available under `docs/_build/html`:

 .. code:: bash

-      open docs/index.html
+    open _build/html/index.html

 The latest version of online documentation can be found at https://v6d.io.